XanBelOr/Roblox-Galaxy-Perfect-Warp/README.md

 Welcome to Perfect Warp v6.1!
 This script will take your input of warp distance and use the warp formula to automatically calculate how long you need to wait to warp that far, then perform the warp for you, all automatically!

+## Will I get banned for using this?
+If you are caught, yes.
+However, since this script is NOT injected into your client, it is **undetectable**.
+The only way for you to be caught is to have a screen recording of you using it.
+To ensure you can still record your screen, download OBS and you can have it only record the Roblox screen, so it won't capture the script.

 ### Demonstration
 https://www.youtube.com/watch?v=qgx-sqr5XWk